samtupy/nvgt/doc/src/manual/Concurrency Tutorial.md

 #### Not sharing any state

-If all of the above just confused the hell out of you, that's okay; you have lots of other options.
+If all of the above has left you utterly confused and wondering what you've just read, that's okay; you have lots of other options.
 The simplest would be to just ignore this section entirely and to just not use threads at all.
 If you really, really, really do need threads, though, the best method would be to figure out how you don't need to share state.
 This might be quite difficult in some cases, but the less state you share, the less likely it is you'll need to worry about any of this stuff.
 If you do need to share state, all of the above is important to understand to do things properly.

 ### Creating and managing threads